-- a.
-Enter the sender's full name and address and the addressee's full name and address in the blocks indicated. - b.
-Enter information for customs reference, importer's reference, and telephone/fax/e-mail, if known. - c.
+- Enter both the sender's and addressee's full name and full address in the blocks provided.
+Provide the sender's telephone/fax number or email address. - b.
 In block (1), provide a detailed description, in English, of each article.
 General descriptions such as "food," "medicine," "gifts," or "clothing" are not acceptable.
 In addition to the English text, a translation in another language is permitted.
-If there is insufficient space on the form to list all contents, use a second form (and subsequent forms, if necessary) to continue listing the contents and indicate on the first form that the contents are continued on a subsequent form(s).
+If there is insufficient space on the form to list all contents, use a second form (and subsequent forms, if necessary) to continue listing the contents, and indicate on the first form that the contents are continued on a subsequent form(s).
 When using this option, customers must ensure that the barcodes on the subsequent forms are totally obliterated to avoid multiple barcodes being assigned to the package.
-Place the form(s) into PS Form 2976-E (plastic envelope). - d.
-In block (2), enter the quantity of each article. - e.
-In block (3), enter the net weight of each article in pounds and ounces, if known.
+Place the form(s) into PS Form 2976-E (plastic envelope).

+c.
+In blocks (2), (3), and (4), enter the quantity, net weight (in pounds and ounces), and value (in U.S. dollars) of each article.

-- f.
-In block (4), enter the value for each article in U.S. dollars. - g.
-In block (5), check the appropriate box to indicate whether the package contains a gift, documents, commercial samples, or other items. - h.
-In block (6), check the appropriate box for the applicable type of service. - i.
-In block (7), note any restrictions that pertain to block 12. - j.
-In block (8), enter the total gross weight in pounds and ounces. - k.
-In block (9), enter the total value of all items in U.S. dollars. - In block (10), provide disposal instructions in the event that the package cannot be delivered.
+- d.
+In block (5), check all applicable boxes to indicate whether the package contains a gift, documents, commercial samples, or other items.
+Check the box for "Dangerous Goods" if the shipment contains dangerous goods that are approved for mailing. - e.
+In block (6), note any restrictions that pertain to block 11. - f.
+In block (7), enter the total gross weight in pounds and ounces. - g.
+In block (8), enter the total value of all items in U.S. dollars. - h.
+In block (9), provide disposal instructions in the event that the package cannot be delivered.
 Check the appropriate box to indicate whether the package is to be returned, treated as abandoned, or forwarded to an alternate address.
 Undeliverable packages returned to the sender are, upon delivery, subject to collection of return postage and any other charges assessed by the foreign postal authorities.
-If you are unwilling to pay return postage, check the box "Treat as Abandoned." - m.
-In block (11), enter the applicable Exemption or Exclusion Legend, Proof of Filing Citation, or AES Downtime Citation. - n.
-In block (12), provide details if the contents are subject to quarantine (plant, food products, etc.). - In block (13), sign and date the form.
-The sender's signature certifies that all entries are correct and that the item contains no dangerous article prohibited by postal or other regulations. - p.
-In blocks (14), (15), (16), (17), (18), and (19), enter the applicable number if the item requires a sender's customs reference or importer's reference, or if the item is accompanied by a license, certificate, or invoice. - q.
-In blocks (20) and (21) which are for commercial items only (i.e., goods exported/imported in the course of a business transaction whether or not they are sold for money or exchanged) enter, if known, the HS tariff number (which is the six-digit number based on the Harmonized Commodity Description and Coding System developed by the World Customs Organization) and the country of origin (which is the country where the goods originated i.e., where the goods were produced, manufactured, or assembled). - r.
-Place the form set inside PS Form 2976-E (plastic envelope) and affix it to the address side of the package.
-Allow the Postal Service employee to complete PS Form 2976-A as described in 123.722. - s.
+If you are unwilling to pay return postage, check the box "Treat as Abandoned." - i.
+In block (10), enter the applicable Automated Export System (AES) Internal Transaction Number (ITN) or AES Exemption. - j.
+In block (11), provide details if the contents are subject to quarantine (plant, food products, etc.). - k.
+In block (12), sign and date the form.
+The sender's signature certifies that all entries are correct and that the item contains no undeclared dangerous, prohibited, or restricted contents per postal, customs, or destination country regulations. - I. In blocks (13) and (14), enter the applicable number if the item requires a sender's customs reference or importer's reference. - m.
+In block (15), enter, if known, the importer's telephone number, fax number, or email address. - n.
+In blocks (16), (17), and (18), enter license, certificate, and/or invoice number, if applicable. - In block (19), enter, if known, the 6-digit Harmonized Tariff Schedule number, which is based on the Harmonized Commodity Description and Coding System developed by the World Customs Organization. - p.
+In block (20), enter the "Country of Origin," which is the country where the goods originated i.e., where they were produced/manufactured or assembled. - q.
+Insert the completed form(s) into PS Form 2976-E (plastic envelope) and affix PS Form 2976-E to the address side of the package.
+Allow the Postal Service employee to complete PS Form 2976-A as described in 123.722. - r.
 Present the item for mailing.

-Exhibit 123.721
+Exhibit 123.721a

-PS Form 2976-A, Customs Declaration and Dispatch Note - CP 72 (Instructions, Copies 1 and 4, and Indemnity Statement)
+PS Form 2976-A, Customs Declaration and Dispatch Note - CP 72 (Instructions)